martenvd/rss/README.md

 ```

 ## Usage
-An example of Adding an item to the RSS feed can be found here:
+An example of adding an item to the RSS feed can be found here:
 ```
 curl -X POST -d @examples/test.json http://localhost:8082/api/
 ```